 I never pack light either haha.
 It is definitely smarter to though.
 I would assume that if you’re going to a foreign country you’ll do your fair share of shopping, so take the essential clothes and toiletries.

 I would suggest if you can, taking two suitcases.
 A big one, and then pack a small one inside of it.
-So then you definitely have room for your shopping sprees ;)posted over 3 years ago
+So then you definitely have room for your shopping sprees ;)posted about 4 years ago

 I hate packing light, it means Im gonna show up with nothing I want, but I had to learn to do it.
 My system is totally weird, but I help everyone with their suitcases now.